-A ridge vent plays a part in keeping your roof healthy.
-Other materials that protect and make up your roof include shingles or metal, nails, underlayment.
+A roof ridge vent is installed on the peak of the roof to allow air to exhaust.
+A roof ridge vent plays a part in keeping your roof healthy.
+Other materials that protect and make up your roof include shingles or metal, nails, and underlayment.
 You may want to understand all of the different parts that work together to keep it safe and functioning well.
-You may be thinking of things like your foundation, HVAC system, and water pipes – but what about your roof?
-The roof is one of the most important parts of a house as it’s the barrier between you and the outdoors.
+You may be thinking of things like your foundation, HVAC system, and water pipes - but what about your roof?
+The roof is one of the most important parts of a house as it's the barrier between you and the outdoors.

 Roof ventilation is a combination of intake and outtake vents that work together to keep air circulating throughout your attic and roof.
 This consistent air circulation helps prevent the roof from overheating and sustaining heat damage.
 It also helps to prevent moisture and condensation from building up, which can lead to water damage and leaks later on.